Ship .NET to AWS. From scratch in 10 minutes.

 3. Scaffold

-kanject new webapi --name Acme.Analytics
+kanject new webapi --name Kanject.Analytics

 Creates the solution, manifest, lockfile, stages, tests, and Lambda defaults.